-There are multiple types of health insurance policies available to provide for the various health related expenses incurred by individuals.
+There are multiple types of health insurance plans available to provide for the various health-related expenses incurred by individuals.
 However, by buyer eligibility we can divide all plans into three broad classes:

 - Group Health Insurance